 Santa Barbara Island (33.4756° N, 119.0373° W) is the smallest (2.6km2) of the eight California Channel Islands and it provides the largest breeding habitat for murrelets.
-The data used for this analysis were part of a larger project largely funded by the Montrose Settlements Restoration Program at Channel Islands National Park.
-Data were collected from 2009-2017 in the breeding season which lasts from March to June and peaks in April (Murray et. al, 1983).
+The data used for this analysis were part of a larger project funded primarily by the Montrose Settlements Restoration Program at Channel Islands National Park.
+Data were collected from 2009-2017 during the breeding season, which lasts from March to June and peaks in April (Murray et. al, 1983).
 In order to obtain egg measurements, eggs were first deemed accessible if they were within safe reach of the observer and no adult bird was present at the site.
 Eggs were then removed from the site, marked with a permanent marker, and measured using Vernier calipers.
 Egg length and width (at the widest point) were obtained to the nearest millimeter.
 After measurements were obtained, the egg was returned to its original position and orientation.
 Eggs were only measured once at each site.
-“Egg order” was recorded as either “Yes” or “No” if it could be distinguished whether egg 1 was laid before egg 2.
-If both eggs were present at the site upon first encounter, egg order was indeterminable.
+Egg order was recorded as either “Yes” or “No” if it could be distinguished whether one egg was laid before the other.
+If both eggs were present at the site upon first encounter, egg order was indeterminable, but if the nest was encountered between the laying of the first and second eggs, eggs were labeled with a marker to indicate egg order.
 The plots used in this analysis include: Arch Point North Cliffs (APNC), Bunkhouse (BH), Boxthorn (BT), Cat Canyon (CC), Dock (DO), Elephant Seal Cove (ESC), Landing Cove (LC), and West Cliffs (WC).
 If available, I will also use historic records.

 Covariates

 I will fit a suite of covariates to investigate the effect of environmental conditions on egg size.
 Environmental covariates that characterize large-scale oceanographic condition include the Pacific Decadal Oscillation (PDO) index, a measure of temperature anomalies in the North Pacific; the El Niño/Southern Oscillation (ENSO) index, a measure of sea surface temperature and air pressure fluctuations in the equatorial Pacific Ocean; and the Biologically Effective Upwelling Transport Index (BEUTI), which estimates vertical nitrate flux near the U.S. west coast.
 For a region-wide covariate, I will use larval anchovy catch-per-unit-effort sampling data from the San Francisco Bay Area to San Diego, CA collected by the California Cooperative Oceanic Fisheries Investigations (CalCOFI).
 For a local covariate, I will use mean sea surface temperature collected by National Oceanic and Atmospheric Administration's buoy station 46025 (33.758° N 119.044° W) during the pre-breeding/early breeding season (February-April).
-All covariates will be standardized such that they are on the same scale and equally contribute to the results.
-Due to the type of covariates being fitted and the possibility of existing relationships (e.g., fish abundance is often related to upwelling), covariate collinearity will be tested to avoid conflating model results and to obtain accurate model statistical power.
+All covariates will be standardized by subtracting the mean and dividing by the standard deviation of the data.
+Due to the likelihood of relationships between covariates (e.g., fish abundance is often related to upwelling), covariate collinearity will be evaluated to avoid fitting models with multiple highly collinear covariates.

-Model formulation
+Model Formulation

 I will develop a set of models to investigate the relationship between environmental covariates and egg size.
-Egg size will be modeled as a linear mixed model with normal errors and multiple random processes.
-By modeling these random effects, I hope to account for the inherent variability that is associated with different observers operating independently and the location, accessibility, and microclimate of each plot.
+Egg size will be modeled using a linear mixed model with normal errors and multiple random processes.
+By using random effects, I will account for the variability that may be associated with the measurement techniques of different observers; and the location, accessibility, and microclimate of different plot.
 Additionally, egg order will also be modeled as a fixed effect to try to understand whether that is a determinant of egg size.
-Using this set of models, model selection will be performed via Akaike’s Information Criterion (AIC) to find the top supported model(s) or the likelihood-ratio-test because of the possibility of nested models.
+Using this set of models, model selection will be performed via Akaike’s Information Criterion (AIC) to identify the fixed effects structure and likelihood ratio tests to identify the random effects structure.

-yi~ N(μ, σ2y)
+yi~ N(μ, σ2)

-yi= β0 + β1x1 + ... + βkxk+ βeggorderxeggorder + αp + αo + αt + ε
+yi= β0 + β1x1 + ... + βkxk+ βeggorderxeggorder + αp + αo + αt + εi